TobiOnatoye/Pelumi/README.md

 ### Hi there 👋 I am...
 ### <a href="https://github.com/onatoyepelumi">OLUWAPELUMI TOBILOBA ONATOYE (aka.
 TOBI)</a>

-- 🔭 I’m a product manager, currently working on growing my front-end skills and a bigger picture of Software Engineering.
+- 🔭 I’m a product manager, with skills in Software Engineering.
-- 🌱 I’m currently learning HTML, CSS, JS, PYTHON and more front-end concepts
+- 🌱 My repertoire includes but nit limited to HTML, CSS, JS, PYTHON and more front-end concepts, I also have DevOps & Cloud Infrastructure skills.
-- 👯 I’m looking to collaborate on any front-end or Software management projects.
+- 👯 I’m looking to collaborate on any front-end, Software management projects or IT projects in general.
 - 💬 Ask me anything.
 I'm ready to help💯
-- 📫 How to reach me: <a href="https://www.linkedin.com/in/oluwapelumi-tobiloba-onatoye-56248813b/">My Linkedin</a>
+- 📫 How to reach me: <a href="https://www.linkedin.com/in/onatoyetobi/">My Linkedin</a>
 - 😄 Pronouns: He, Him & His😅
 - ⚡ Fun fact: Google's name was the fruit of a spelling mistake.(Googol)